Blog / Texts

 ⁶ Topher Campbell, p.283 in Archivaria 68, as above

 Oumou is a writer, researcher and creative practitioner interested in the messy and fugitive ways that Black life is documented, in both personal and cultural archives.
-Oumou’s curiosity in this began on the LSE MSc Gender in 2018, where their research into Black British activist Olive Morris - avaliable in the Feminist Review - began.
+Oumou’s curiosity in this began on the LSE MSc Gender in 2018, where their research into Black British activist Olive Morris - available in the Feminist Review - began.

 In 2021 Oumou produced an audio piece about Morris titled ‘Voices of the Archive’ for the ICA and BBC New Creatives Scheme, which premiered on BBC Introducing Arts radio.
 In 2022, Oumou expanded this work into a 10-day installation in Brixton Market for Lambeth Windrush.
 Oumou is interested in the multi-media, creative capacities of archiving.
 They recently shared oral history research on an LSE panel that celebrated ‘Legacies of the Brixton Black Women’s Group’ and seek to reflect on the intimacy and informality of spaces that have preserved Black histories, where institutions have failed to.